-Note: Only essential persons are to enter DNA-cleaned rooms.
+Note: Only essential persons enter DNA-cleaned rooms.
 A log must be maintained of all persons entering DNA-cleaned rooms.

 VFPMS provides holistic health responses inclusive of a forensic component (which is forensic sample collection and provision of evidence for the legal system).
 VFPMS services are offered regardless of children's or their guardians' willingness to involve police (although the decision about police involvement might affect the time and location of service delivery.
 In other words, a referral to VFPMS in relation to suspected sexual assault should NOT be rejected on the basis of the child's or caregiver's decision NOT to involve police.
 Under such circumstances a VFPMS service should be offered to meet the child's health needs and to prepare a medico-legal report that might be used in the legal system should the decision be made at a later date to involve police.
-Note also that there should be a sensible reason for the VFPMS to become involved (VFPMS does not need to provide face-to-face consultations for cases of "historical sexual assault" (more than one week previously) or when the child's situation does not require use of a FMEK) particularly when alternative health care is available and may be more appropriate for a range of reasons.
+Note also that there should be a sensible reason for the VFPMS to become involved (VFPMS does not need to provide face-to-face consultations for cases of "historical sexual assault" (more than 3 days to one week previously) or when the child's situation does not require use of a FMEK) particularly when alternative health care is available and may be more appropriate for a range of reasons.
+Consideration should be given to the appropriate use of local health care providers when children have health care needs post sexual assault but they do not require the use of a FMEK.
+This decision is best made by VFPMS clinical staff (doctors and nurses) and may require consideration of a range of complex factors.

-Sometimes, when forensic samples do not need to be collected after-hours, VFPMS face-to-face evaluations can be delivered during working hours on the next business day.
-This means that VFPMS may offer a medical service to every under 18-year-old who is considered to be a possible victim of sexual assault.
-The collection of forensic samples is part of the service we provide but only a component; the other components of the service are documentation of history and examination findings with reports written for future legal action, general health care including preventive health care (e.g. prescription of Azithromycin to prevent STIs), discussion of sexual health, contraception, mental health and other concerns, discussion of safety issues and consideration as to whether contact should be made with Child Protection.
+Sometimes, when forensic samples do not need to be collected after hours, VFPMS face-to-face evaluations can be delivered during working hours on the next business day.
+The collection of forensic samples is part of the service we provide but is only a component; the other components of the service are documentation of history and examination findings with reports written for future legal action, general health care including preventive health care (e.g. prescription of Azithromycin to prevent STI), discussion of sexual health, contraception, mental health and other concerns, discussion of safety issues and consideration as to whether contact should be made with Child Protection.

-5.2 Non-urgent VFPMS services regarding sexual assault
+5.2 Non-urgent VFPMS services regarding possible sexual assault.